ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 | detail | This is the list of auto-scaling groups to watch for events from.
 This supports multiple groups so multiple clusters can be handled by a single rule |

 Next, we define the target for the rule to invoke.
 In our case, this is the Lambda function that will actually do the draining of the nodes.

+## Lambda function

+The [lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) is the brains of the whole operation.
+It's written in Python, and I added a ton of inline documentation to really walk you through what the Lambda is doing, so I highly recommend taking a look at it [here](https://github.com/ryan-a-baker/eks-node-drainer/blob/master/lambda/drain_node_lambda.py).

+At a very high level, the function does the following:

+1. Convert the EC2 instance ID received from the CloudWatch Event metadata to a hostname so it can be used to call the K8S API to drain the node
+2. Generate a kubeconfig file that can be loaded for K8S API calls.
+Inside the lambda, I am leveraging the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) to handle the EKS authentication.
+3. Cordon the node via the K8S API
+4. Loop through every pod on the node, evicting them individually.
+5. Wait for all pods to complete the eviction
+6. Tell the ASG lifecycle hook to continue on

+It was a bit surprising to me when I started working on this that the "drain" command which exists in the K8S CLI, does not actually have a corresponding API command.
+After doing a bit of research and looking at the source code, I realized that the CLI is actually handling the orchestration to cordon the node and the perform an evict on each pod individually, so I had to recreate that workflow inside the lambda.

+In order for the CloudFormation to create the Lambda, you'll need to upload the zip file to S3 in a bucket named "eks-node-drainer".

+# Deploying the service

+Deploying the service is a simple 3 step process.

+1. Create the ASG Lifecycle Hook
+2. Deploy the CloudFormation which creates the CloudWatch Event Rule, Lambda, and the needed IAM Roles.
+3. Apply the K8S roles to allow the Lambda to authenticate with K8S

+It makes more sense to keep the deployment steps tied to the project, so check out the readme on the project for the deployment steps.

+# A word about timing